talaia-labs/python-teos/CONTRIBUTING.md

     rcode, message = self.check_end_time(end_time, start_time, block_height)
 ```

+## Dev requirements
+In order to contrubite you will need to install additional dependencies.
+They can be found at `requirements-dev.txt`.
+Install them by running:

+	pip install -r requirements-dev.txt

 ## Code Documentation
 Code should be, at least, documented using docstrings.
 We use the [Sphinx Google Style](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html#example-google) for documenting functions.